 I tried to go cheap to make one, and I bought a MC-DC1 equivalent remote shutter (for Nikon D70S) on Ebay for $5.50, including free shipping from Hong Kong (these are plentiful from $4 to $10).
 Just search Ebay for "shutter cable" and your camera model (for example, like These), or if for Nikon, perhaps for the appropriate words MC-DC1 or MC-DC2 or MC-30 (Nikon versions of this).

 The Nikon MC-DC1 is for Nikon D70S and D80.
 D90 and D5000 use a MC-DC2 (camera manual says which, in Other Accessories section).
 The Nikon D300 family uses the 10 pin cable on MC-30 remote.
-There are similar inexpensive Ebay remote buttons to provide the connector, and HERE and HERE is info about the Nikon 10 pin assignment.
+There are several similar inexpensive Ebay remote buttons to provide the connector, and HERE is info about the Nikon 10 pin assignment.

 All you want from this remote shutter switch is the camera end connector.
 You only use two wires, on the shutter pin and the ground pin, to connect to the StopShot RCA connector.
 I do wish StopShot used a 3 pin shutter cable, so it could do the half press to reset the sync state for each shot.